talyssonoc/phactory-laravel/README.md

 `Phactory Laravel` will access the database based on your `Laravel` config, simple as that.

-Be aware that you must [specify a tasting database](https://laracasts.com/discuss/channels/testing/how-to-specify-a-testing-database-in-laravel-5), otherwise `Phactory Laravel` will insert data in your development database.
+Be aware that you must [specify a testing database](https://laracasts.com/discuss/channels/testing/how-to-specify-a-testing-database-in-laravel-5), otherwise `Phactory Laravel` will insert data in your development database.

 ## Installation